 - Leaking windows.
 If your basement has windows, make sure they completely seal without gaps, holes, or cracks.
 Any defects in the windows could allow water to leak in and cause problems.

 - Cracks in the basement walls or floor.
 Water in the soil around your basement may seep into the basement through cracks.
 If you notice cracks in the walls, floors, or foundation, call an expert at KC Waterproofing and Foundation Repair.
 We’ll be happy to take care of it for you.

 - External water sources.
 A number of external water sources can cause basement leaks.
 Check your downspouts, and ensure they are directed away from your foundation.
 Clear your gutters regularly to stop improper water runoff.
 And examine your soil grading, as downslopes toward your home may inadvertently drain water right into your basement.

 If you notice any of the above signs, try to isolate and stop the water source.
 Repair downspouts, gutters, and defective plumbing along with regrading your yard to improve drainage.

 The best way to deal with a leaky basement is to rely on a professional.
-KC Waterproofing is well-equipped to deal with all types of basement and foundation problems and eliminate your water problem.
+KC Waterproofing and Foundation Repair are well-equipped to deal with all types of basement and foundation problems and eliminate your water problem.

 Can I Ignore It?

 In a word, no!
 Basement leaks and foundation issues may not be an expensive problem, they can worsen, which means problems for your home as well as your pocketbook.
-If you suspect an issue, contact KC Waterproofing today.
+If you suspect an issue, contact KC Waterproofing and Foundation Repair today.

-Working hard in Basement Waterproofing and Foundation Repair for the residents in Johnson County, Kansas include Fairway, Stillwell, Bonner Springs, Lake Quivira, Bashor, Paola and more!
+Working hard in Basement Waterproofing and Foundation Repair for Johnson County, Kansas residents, including Fairway, Stillwell, Bonner Springs, Lake Quivira, Bashor, Paola, and more!